Does Homeowners Insurance Cover Vehicles in Your Driveway?

 Liability

-If your vehicle causes injury or property damage to others, auto insurance pays for medical expenses, repairs and potential legal costs.
+If your vehicle causes injury or property damage to others, the liability portion of your auto insurance (which has no deductible) pays for medical expenses, repairs and potential legal costs up to your policy limits.

 mglogo icon